Miles Davis: 1980–1985: Comeback

 In January 1982, while Tyson was working in Africa, Davis "went a little wild" with alcohol and suffered a stroke that temporarily paralyzed his right hand.
 Tyson returned home and cared for him.
 After three months of treatment with a Chinese acupuncturist, he was able to play the trumpet again.
 He listened to his doctor's warnings and gave up alcohol and drugs.
 He credited Tyson with helping his recovery, which involved exercise, piano playing and visits to spas.
 She encouraged him to draw, which he pursued for the rest of his life.
 Takao Ogawa, a Japanese jazz journalist who befriended Davis during this period, took pictures of his drawings and put them in his book along with the interviews of Davis at his apartment in New York.
-Davis told Ogawa: "I'm interested in line and color, line is like phrase and coating colors is like code.
+Davis told Ogawa, "I'm interested in line and color, line is like phrase and coating colors is like code.
 When I see good paintings, I hear good music.
 That is why my paintings are the same as my music.
 They are different than any paintings."

-Davis resumed touring in May 1982 with a lineup that included percussionist Mino Cinelu and guitarist John Scofield, with whom he worked closely on the album Star People (1983).
+Davis resumed touring in May 1982 with a lineup that included percussionist Mino Cinélu and guitarist John Scofield, with whom he worked closely on the album Star People (1983).
 In mid-1983, he worked on the tracks for Decoy, an album mixing soul music and electronica that was released in 1984.
 He brought in producer, composer and keyboardist Robert Irving III, who had collaborated with him on The Man with the Horn.
 With a seven-piece band that included Scofield, Evans, Irving, Foster and Darryl Jones, he played a series of European performances that were positively received.
 In December 1984, while in Denmark, he was awarded the Léonie Sonning Music Prize.
-Trumpeter Palle Mikkelborg had written "Aura", a contemporary classical piece, for the event which impressed Davis to the point of returning to Denmark in early 1985 to record his next studio album, Aura.
+Trumpeter Palle Mikkelborg had written "Aura", a contemporary classical piece, for the event, which impressed Davis to the point of returning to Denmark in early 1985 to record his next studio album, Aura.
 Columbia was dissatisfied with the recording and delayed its release.

 In May 1985, one month into a tour, Davis signed a contract with Warner Bros. that required him to give up his publishing rights.
 You're Under Arrest, his final album for Columbia, was released in September.
 It included cover versions of two pop songs: "Time After Time" by Cyndi Lauper and Michael Jackson's "Human Nature".
 He considered releasing an album of pop songs, and he recorded dozens of them, but the idea was rejected.
-He said that many of today's jazz standards had been pop songs in Broadway theater and that he was simply updating the standards repertoire.
+He said that many of today's jazz standards had been pop songs in Broadway theatre and that he was simply updating the standards repertoire.

 Davis collaborated with a number of figures from the British post-punk and new wave movements during this period, including Scritti Politti.
-This period also saw Davis move from his funk inspired sound of the early 1970s to a more melodic style.
+This period also saw Davis move from his funk-inspired sound of the early 1970s to a more melodic style.